arnhrwd/dragon/README.md

         <version>0.0.1-SNAPSHOT</version>
         <scope>provided</scope>
     </dependency>

+# Note about class loading in Java 11

+Dynamic addition of a JAR file to the class path is used by Dragon to load a topology class, and all associated classes, from a supplied topology JAR file.
+The current practice, in Java 11, is to use the `instrumentation` package to achieve this, which requires a Java agent to load prior to the `main` method.
+Assuming `dragon.jar` is the JAR file with dependencies compiled in then running Dragon directly from the command line becomes:

+    java -javaagent:dragon.jar -jar dragon.jar ...

+In this rest of this documentation, the above is simplified as just:

+    dragon ...

 # Local mode

-Assuming `dragon.jar` is the jar file with dependencies compiled in:
+Run:

-    java -jar dragon.jar -h
+    dragon -h

-will provide help on options.
+to provide help on options.
 To execute a topology in *local mode*:

-    java -jar dragon.jar -j YOUR_TOPOLOGY_JAR.jar -c YOUR.PACKAGE.TOPOLOGY
+    dragon -j YOUR_TOPOLOGY_JAR.jar -c YOUR.PACKAGE.TOPOLOGY

 Running in local mode, Dragon creates a *local cluster* in a single JVM that contains all Spouts and Bolts without any need for networking.
 It does not create a Dragon daemon and therefore it cannot be connected to on a service port.